underscoredotspace/starwars/README.md

-# starWars
+# starWars 🌑

 This application provides an AngularJS interface for [SWAPI](https://swapi.co).
-A modern browser is required - Chrome 60, Firefox 53 and Safari 10.1 have been tested, but any current browser should work (IE11 is not current 😐).
+A modern browser is required - Chrome 60, Firefox 53 and Safari 10.1 have been tested, but any current browser should work (for the avoidance of doubt, IE11 is not current 😐).

 ## Installation

-Run `npm install`.
-This will install all dependencies including those on Bower.
+Run `npm install` to install all dependencies including those on Bower.
 This is not required for general use, but will allow tests and a live demo to be run.
 See [Development](#development).

 Inject to your Angular module thus: